 Mrs Janet CHAPMAN, Crowd2Map, United Kingdom, https://crowd2map.org

 Shifting perspective.
-Atlantic Wonder platform to foster inclusive dialogue for regenerative development in Madeira island POSTER PRESENTATION
+Atlantic Wonder platform to foster inclusive dialogue for regenerative development in Madeira island ORAL PRESENTATION

 The Portuguese island of Madeira is known internationally for the diversity and richness of its subtropical landscapes and ecosystems.
 Designated the title of “World’s Leading Island Destination” by the World Travel Awards each year since 2015, Madeira now attracts thousands of visitors annually.
 Amongst the island’s greatest draws are its natural wonders.
 Features such as the UNESCO protected Laurissilva Forest, the expansive levada canal system and the rich biodiversity both on land and in the ocean, are key drivers of an economy mainly based on mass tourism.